-This paper does not treat directly the "mega-city" phenomenon, but concerns itself with a closely related subject: the continuing re-distribution of populations towards "core-regions" of LDCs; that is, regions (usually but not always containing the capital city) accounting for a disproportionate share of population and economic activity.
-Due to urban sprawl and the resulting under-bounding of city administrative boundaries, the population of the core-region is frequently a more accurate measure of the size of the primate urban agglomeration than is city size itself.
+This paper does not treat directly the "mega-city" phenomenon, but concerns itself with a closely related subject: the continuing redistribution of populations towards "core regions" of LDCs, that is, regions (usually but not always containing the capital city) accounting for a disproportionate share of population and economic activity.
+Due to urban sprawl and the resulting under-bounding of city administrative boundaries, the population of the core region is frequently a more accurate measure of the size of the primate urban agglomeration than is city size itself.

-The standard economic model of population re-distribution and development (Alperovitch 1992, Petrakos 1992, Parr 1985, Alonso 1971, Mera 1973) is based on the existence of scale and agglomeration economies.
-As resources, including human resources, are increasingly concentrated in the core region, the rate of return to such resources is boosted further, promoting yet further re-distribution towards the core.
-Eventually, the economies associated with rising concentration will be exhausted -- perhaps in conjunction with dis-economies of congestion and the ecological ill-effects of over-urbanization in the primate city (Bartone 1991) - at which point the proportion of the national population residing in the core region will begin to decline.
-The role of social, cultural and political factors such as ethnic diversity and the distribution of power between core and peripheral regions has also been cited by some researchers (Mutlu 1989, Petrakos and Brada 1989).
+The standard economic model of population redistribution and development (Alperovitch 1992; Petrakos 1992; Parr 1985; Alonso 1971; Mera 1973) starts with the location decision of the firm in the face of scale and agglomeration (localization and urbanization) economies (Soroka 1994).
+As resources, including human resources, are increasingly concentrated in the core region, the rate of return to such resources is boosted further, promoting yet further redistribution towards the core.
+Eventually, scale and agglomeration economies will be exhausted, perhaps in conjunction with diseconomies of congestion and the ecological ill-effects of over-urbanization in the primate city (Richardson 1989; Bartone 1991), at which point the proportion of the national population residing in the core region will begin to decline.
+The role of social, cultural and political factors such as ethnic diversity and the distribution of power between core and peripheral regions has also been cited by some researchers (Mutlu 1989; Petrakos and Brada 1989).

-2. THE 5,000 DOLLAR RULE(s)
+2. THE 5,000 DOLLAR RULE(S)

-Wheaton and Shishido (1981) estimated a model which suggested rising concentration of urban population into a few primate metropolitan areas up to a level of national development corresponding to per capita income level of 5,000 1985 U.S. dollars (USD; as a benchmark, this was approximately the level of income in Korea in the second half of the 1980s).1 Citing "a consistent and plausible relationship between economic development and urban concentration," Wheaton and Shishido concluded that the course of population re-distribution is entirely predictable: "Urban concentration must increase with the level of development, until the latter approaches USD 2,000 [USD 5,000 in 1985 terms].
-After that, spatial de-centralization sets in."
-(Wheaton and Shishido 1981, p.
+Wheaton and Shishido (1981) estimated a model which suggested rising concentration of urban population into a few primate metropolitan areas, up to a level of national development corresponding to a per capita income level of roughly 5,000 1985 U.S. dollars (USD; as a benchmark, this was approximately the level of income in Korea in the second half of the 1980s - Wheaton and Shishido cited a cutoff of 2,000 1970 USD, which corresponds to approximately 5,200 1985 USD).
+Citing "a consistent and plausible relationship between economic development and urban concentration," Wheaton and Shishido concluded that the course of population redistribution is entirely predictable: "Urban concentration must increase with the level of development, until the latter approaches USD 2,000 [USD 5,000 in 1985 terms].
+After that, spatial decentralization sets in" (Wheaton and Shishido 1981, p.
 29).

 Vining and his associates examined, in a series of articles, trends in the distribution of total, not just urban, populations in DCs.
-They found that in the 1970s, virtually all DCs experienced, for the first time in the historical record, either radically lower rates of net migration towards or actual net migration away from core regions (Vining and Kontuly 1978, Vining and Pallone 1982).
-Consistent with the rule proposed for urban populations by Wheaton and Shishido, this tended to occur at a per capita GDP level of approximately USD 5,000; albeit with exceptions, such as Japan, in which concentration continued to rise long after national income had reached USD 5,000.
-Population re-distribution trends in the LDCs through the 1980 round of censuses were then examined by Vining (1986), who concluded as follows:
+They found that in the 1970s, virtually all DCs experienced, for the first time in the historical record, either radically lower rates of net migration towards or actual net migration away from core regions (Vining and Kontuly 1978; Vining and Pallone 1982).
+Consistent with the rule proposed for urban populations by Wheaton and Shishido, this tended to occur at a per capita GDP level of approximately USD 5,000, albeit with exceptions, such as Japan, in which concentration continued to rise long after national income had reached USD 5,000.
+Population redistribution trends in the LDCs through the 1980 round of censuses were then examined by Vining (1986), who concluded as follows: